taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 The alternative preset uses a different approach to speaker tuning - replacing the multiband compressor with an Exciter and Autogain.
 You need to manually install it, replacing the normal preset.

-The power amplifier is set at level 2.
-It can be lowered to level 1 in `slim7x-audio-patch.sh` if you want to be extra-safe.
+The master volume is the Built in Speaker input.
+This is set to 7% with `slim7x-audio-patch.sh`.

 Let me know if you find any bugs.

 # Bugs
-Volume is at 100% when first installing.
+DSP Volume is at 100% when first installing.
 Lower the volume before testing.

 The capture volumes block may cause temporary audio artifacts when using volume sliders rather than fixed interval volume keys.